ElephantsGit/AgentGER/README.md

 | **Analysis**<br>    |Whether professional terminology is used and analysis depth is achieved|Lack of professionalism|Insufficient professional expression|Accurate terminology and in-depth analysis|

 **Scoring Rules**：
-- Total Score = Σ(Dimension Score × 0.2) × 5, with a full score of 10 points
+- Total Score = Σ Dimension Score

 **Validation Rules**：
 - Total score of the five dimensions ≥ 8